Accommodations at HCC

 Possible Accommodations and Services

-- Readers and/or note takers, scribes, Alternate Media, such as textbooks on tape
+- Readers and/or note takers, scribes, Alternate Media, such as online textbooks

 - Use of recorders